charleskoffler/clprolf/README.md

 Then, the other kind of classes could be classes for computational or technical tasks, where we want the computer to work for us with his resources, but not in a emulation goal.
 To being coherent, and not dependant of computer problems, we could abstract that, and do as if it could be algorithmic tasks given to a computer seen as a worker.
 So the computational tasks emulate an algorithm for worker, as the computer needs a compilation to understand the algorithms.
 These roles of classes aims to help for make concrete the object oriented programming, and to help other programmers to read the existing code.
 It aims also to facilitate design choices, and easily separate responsabilities.
 It marks classes with clear concrete abstractions, and the simu_real_world_obj should be easier to use and write, in general.
 The ambition of the class is clearly indicated, and it adds information on the design intents of the developer.
-In classical object oriented programming, there is no given role to a class, but we could consider that it would be as if simol objects would inherit for one of this four classes, Simu_comp_worker, Simu_real_world_obj, Model_real_world_obj, or Information.
 Other roles could eventually have been candidate, like simu_service, simu_event, simu_middleware, simu_controller, simu_scheduler, simu_facade, simu_plugin, but these roles are already covered by the four main roles.
 We don't want to have too much roles, for staying efficient and clear.
 There is a little difference too, in the way that in simol we don't mark 'class' the classes, and directly talk about objects.
 While we talk about a role, we couldn't add the information that it is a mold, and we can imagine directly the class as an object.
 It aims to facilitate abstractions, but of course the concepts about classes keep valuable in simol.
 Some people would perhaps use simol in classical simulation domains, but it is not restricted, in essence, in a kind of programming(though it could look like).
 The mindset should be quite easy to get for an object oriented programmer, though it doesn't refute object programming principles and vision.
 For a beginner, it should facilitate programming teaching.